Hologram robots with data and question marks in the cityscape symbolise AI, CAFM and IT management.

 Introduction to graph databases

-Compared to conventional relational databases, graph databases offer a completely new perspective on the storage and processing of data.
+Graph databases offer Comparison Compared to conventional relational databases, graph databases offer a completely new perspective on the storage and processing of data.
 In computer-aided facility management in particular, they open up exciting opportunities to better understand the management of complex building structures and their interactions.
 But what exactly are graph databases and how do they work?
 A graph database does not store information in tabular form, but as Nodes (entities) and Edges (relationships).
-Diese Struktur ermöglicht es, Daten in einem Network von Beziehungen darzustellen, was besonders vorteilhaft für Facility Management Software is.
+This structure makes it possible to store data in a Network of relationships, which is particularly advantageous for Facility Management Software is.
 Here are some key features of graph databases:

 • Flexibility: The dynamic nature of graphs makes it possible to add new nodes and edges without having to change existing structures.